 Note that none of the matters set on this page will affect your statutory rights.

 1.1 Our solicitor’s advice service is provided by various solicitors firms and will be delivered by a specialist landlord and tenant solicitor, or as advertised.
 You will be able to choose the firm you would like to use.
 Save as set out above, all the firms who provide the advice service are a solicitors practice regulated by the Solicitors Regulation Authority and carry professional indemnity insurance.
 You will find a list of the firms taking part in this service on this page with links where you can find out more about them.

 1.2.
-The advice service, however, is a Landlord Law Services Ltd (Landlord Law Services) service and the solicitors will be acting as our agent for the purpose of providing your telephone advice.
+The advice service, however, is a Landlord Law Services Ltd (Landlord Law Services) service and the solicitors or other adviser will be acting as our agent for the purpose of providing your telephone advice.

 2.1 No advice can be given until the fee has been paid and received by Landlord Law Services.